-In the Always Activate mode, NetOps automatically activates the NetOps Module on all nodes, provided a license is present and activations are available.
+In the Always Activate mode, NetOps automatically activates the NetOps module on all nodes, provided a license is present and activations are available.
 All nodes are activated for the module as they enroll.

-1 Select ★ NetOps > Manage NetOps Modules.
+1 In the Menu Pane, select ─ NetOps > Manage NetOps Modules.